MicrosoftDocs/learn/learn-pr/student-evangelism/install-code-tools-python-nasa/includes/9-create-jupyter-file.md

 :::image type="content" source="..\media\run-jupyter.png" alt-text="Run Jupyter":::

-Below the cell that you just ran, there should be an output saying Hello World.
+Below the cell that you ran, there should be an output saying Hello World.

 Congratulations!
 You just programmed a computer to output text.
 Next step: ~~hacking the mainframe~~ ... or maybe we'll start by learning more about Python fundamentals!